digitaltembo/stylobate/README.md

     * Rather than learn all the syntax of the various programs used, you can just use the [stylobate-mgmt](https://github.com/digitaltembo/stylobate-mgmt) script to manage things
     * Inspired by Django and Flask's `manage.py`
 * Production Ready
-    * Just build the Dockerfile.prod image and deploy it: `stylo build --docker-prod && stylo run --docker-prod`
+    * Just build the Dockerfile.prod image and deploy it: `stylo build --docker-ssl && stylo run --docker-ssl`
+* Built-in HTTPS
+    * Requires using the `ssl-compose.yaml` file for docker-compose
 * Containers
-    * Both development and production Dockerfiles are provided
+    * Development, Production, and Production-With-SSL docker-compose.yaml files provided
 * Non-Containers
     * Containers can be annoying and confusing and you don't have to use them
 * Auto-generated migrations